 - This razor is quite heavy – I don’t think I’ve ever had a manual razor that is so heavy before!
-It definitely feels like it was built to last, though.
+It definitely feels like it was built to last.

 - It is sturdy and easy to grip

 - It also doesn’t look very feminine at all – which isn’t that big of a deal.
 But I definitely felt like I was using a man’s razor.
 Dollar Shave Club prides themselves in making a razor that both men and women can use – and they can!
-However, it definitely leans more toward the male side of thing.
+However, it definitely leans more toward the male side of things in my opinion.